laraXgram/laraxgram.github.io/src/temple8.md

 <x-nightshade::color-picker />
 ```

-Temple8 will automatically detect the class that's linked to this component by pascal-casing the component name.
+Template will automatically detect the class that's linked to this component by pascal-casing the component name.
 Subdirectories are also supported using "dot" notation.

 <a name="rendering-components"></a>
 ### Rendering Components

-To display a component, you may use a Temple8 component tag within one of your Temple8 templates.
-Temple8 component tags start with the string `x-` followed by the kebab case name of the component class:
+To display a component, you may use a Template component tag within one of your Template templates.
+Template component tags start with the string `x-` followed by the kebab case name of the component class:

 ```blade
 <x-alert/>